matthubb17/Election_Analysis/README.md

     - The voter turnout for each county
     - The percentage of votes from each county out of the total count
     - The county with the highest turnout
     	- Below you will see the challenge summary resluts that were recieved from the terminal.
-In additon I have linked the .txt file that was created here as well.
-[Click here.](https://github.com/matthubb17/Election_Analysis/tree/main/analysis)
+In addition I have linked the [.txt file](https://github.com/matthubb17/Election_Analysis/tree/main/analysis) that was created here as well.

 ## Challenge Summary: